gstew5/cs4100-sp19/doc/codegen.md

 How should we compile variables?
 On a register machine, the compiler has to figure out how to allocate potentially many variables to a fixed set of registers.
 Since we're targeting a stack machine, we'll instead store all our variables (arguments and local variables) on the stack, starting at a position marked by a special register called the *frame pointer*, or `fp` (note that on a register machine, some locals might also be stored on the stack, if their address is taken in a language like C or if they spilled, i.e., couldn't fit in registers).

-In the GrumpyVM, as a function begins executing its body, the stack looks something like this:
+In the GrumpyVM, as a function begins executing its body, the stack looks like this:

 | Stack Position | fp+0 | ... | fp+(N-1) |        |        | (fp+(N-1)+2)+0 | ... | (fp+(N-1)+2)+(M-1) |
 |----------------|------|-----|----------|--------|--------|----------------|-----|--------------------|